devmuaz/flutter-clean-architecture/README.md

 "Making the world a better place"

-`Note: These articles have been updated in 2023/02/22 as well as the source code to meet the latest changes occurred in the Flutter framework.`
+`Note: The Medium articles have been updated in 2023/02/22 as well as the source code to meet the latest changes occurred in the Flutter framework.`

 ### ✅ Demo App